status-im/nimbus-libs-site/README.md

 The results of the build process will be in `docgen/.vuepress/dist`.

+> Note: You might have to run `vuepress build` twice, because the first run writes the temporary MD files, while the second run builds HTML from them.
+We're working on making all that happen in one go and there's a [pending issue in Vuepress](https://github.com/vuejs/vuepress/issues/1613).

 ## What's behind the build command

 When you run `vuepress build`, the builder: